-The start of cold weather here in Colorado means bonfire weather.
+The start of cold weather here in Colorado means bonfire season.
 What better way to celebrate than with these campfire cookies! —Callie Washer, Conifer, Colorado

 Total TimePrep: 45 min.
 Bake: 10 min./batch + cooling